Open In Colab Open in Kaggle

 processor.tokenizer.decode(decoded.logits[:, -1, :].argmax().item())

-Continuing this process allows us to transcribe the entire image.
-Greedily choosing the most likely word can lead to suboptimal decoding, however.
-A common technique to improve this is to keep multiple likely decodings in memory, pruning as we process more of the sequence, only deciding the very best sequence at the end.
-This is known as a beam search. model.generate
+Continuing this process allows us to transcribe the entire image by choosing the most likely next word, which often leads to a suboptimal decoding.
+A common technique to improve this is to keep multiple likely decoding possibilities in memory, pruning as we process more of the sequence.
+We only deciding on the very best sequence at the end.
+This is known as beam search. model.generate uses beam search to return best transcription from the model.

 # Check if CUDA is available and set the device accordingly